Don’t Cut Monthly Social Security Payments to Seniors

 How do Americans actually feel about these options?
 The AP-GfK poll results were revealing:

-“Democrats, Republicans and independents all favored raising the retirement age over cutting monthly payments.
+“Democrats, Republicans and Independents all favored raising the retirement age over cutting monthly payments.
 But there was a big divide on raising taxes.
-Sixty-five percent of Democrats and 53 percent of independents supported higher taxes, compared with just 38 percent of Republicans.”
+Sixty-five percent of Democrats and 53% of independents supported higher taxes, compared with just 38% of Republicans.”

-We want to know our readers’ opinions, too—if you had a chance to answer the pollsters’ question of whether to raise taxes or cut benefits, which would you choose?
+We want to know our readers’ opinions, too — if you had a chance to answer the pollsters’ question of whether to raise taxes or cut benefits, which would you choose?
 Would you rather raise the retirement age than risk lower monthly payments for your loved ones?
-Chime in in the comments below!
+We’d like to hear your thoughts in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.